FAQS

 2. What's the best way to use a TIMBER mountain bike bell?

-The VIDEO page will give you a good example of a typical usage for our bells.
+The DEMO page will give you a good example of a typical usage for our bells.
 When riding on trails with good visibility, we typically leave TIMBER in silent mode until we are approaching a passing situation.
 We then flip TIMBER to ring mode until we have successfully passed.
 When riding a downhill section or in an area with blind corners, we may choose to leave TIMBER in ring mode.
 The same applies when riding in an area where wildlife such as bears or mountain lions may be present.
-If riding gnarly DH trails with lots of bumps and airs, we recommend that you leave TIMBER in silent mode in order to keep your focus.

 4. Does TIMBER work on road bikes?